Claims against Estates and the Inheritance (Family Provision) Act

-The different types of claim are not mutually exclusive i.e. the one dispute might involve some combination of the three types of claim, perhaps brought in the alternative.
+The different types of claim are not mutually exclusive i.e. the one dispute might involve some combination of all three types of claim, perhaps brought in the alternative, although the last is the most common.

 Claims that already existed before death

-It is important to understand that any claims that could have been made against the deceased person while they were alive can, usually, still be made against their estate.
+It is important to understand that any claims that could have been made against the deceased person while they were alive can usual, still be made against their estate.

 So, for example, if the deceased had entered into a binding contract prior to their death, their estate will be bound by that contract and the estate is obliged to meet any outstanding liabilities of the deceased including for expenses like medical treatment.

 Some existing claims might not be so obvious.
-An example might be where a person has an equitable claim against the deceased where there has not been any formal contract entered into.
-The most common situation is where a representation was made by the deceased to another person and that person then acted to their detriment in reliance on that representation, which representation was not fulfilled.
+An example might be where there has not been any formal contract entered but another a person has an equitable claim against the deceased.
+The range of such claims is potentially vast, but the most common situation is where a representation was made by the deceased to another person and that person then acted to their detriment in reliance on that representation, which representation was not fulfilled.

 Contesting the validity of the will